davestewart/davestewart-content/content/projects/open-source/es-kit/index.md

 ---
-description: A "pick and mix" library that simplifies writing Elasticsearch code
+description: A 'pick and mix' library that simplifies writing Elasticsearch code
 date: 2021-12-01
 tags:
   - library